deividAlfa/Alfa166Bluetooth/Readme.md

 The firmware is implemented in a cheap STM32F103 "blue pill" board ($3).<br>
-The code doesn't use any special peripheral and can be very easily ported to other devices, all needed are some GPIOs and a timer to provide timing control.<br>
+The code doesn't use any special peripheral and can be very easily ported to other devices.<br>
+All needed are some GPIOs and a timer to provide timing control.<br>

 <a id="use"></a>
 ## How to use